start-anew/hello-world/README.md

 # hello-world
-This is my first attempt at learning GitHub via internal turtorial.
+This is my first attempt at learning GitHub via internal tutorial.
 Lets see how it goes!